 If you see Dan Marshall paint, you may notice something: his tattoos.
 In fact, this Signature member of the American Watercolor Society began a first career as a successful tattoo artist.

-Then one day, he realized he needed a change.
+But he began to feel burned out.
+He realized he needed a change.
 He turned to watercolor because the portability of the medium appealed to him.

 “I became instantly and completely obsessed,” says Dan.
 “And that obsession has lead me to a second career in painting.”